 The advantage of taking fully remote courses is that these will be designed with the remote student in mind and will often provide more flexibility in the time frame in which students are asked to engage with course materials.

-Q: Can I take Remote classes if I am living on campus?
+Q: Can I take remote classes if I am living on campus?

 A: Yes.
 We would not recommend taking all remote classes, but students can sign up for whichever classes they choose, assuming space is available.
 We will be prioritizing remote classes for students who cannot return to campus.

-International students in F-1 visa status, who entered the U.S. for fall semester with an initial status Form I-20 must enroll in at least one in-person class; more than one in-person class is recommended.
+International students in F-1 visa status, who entered the U.S. for spring semester with an initial status Form I-20 must enroll in at least one in-person class; more than one in-person class is recommended.
 There is no problem if these in-person courses move to a remote format or a student has to become fully remote at some point later in the semester.

-Q: How can I change my schedule if I want more/fewer Remote courses?
+Q: How can I change my schedule if I want more/fewer remote courses?

 A: We cannot guarantee that all the courses you’d like to take will be offered in a fully online format, but you should have course options.
 Most faculty are creating hybrid courses that move many traditional course elements online (e.g., videos of lectures) and have in-class activities that focus on providing more depth of understanding for the material.
 Some instructors will divide classes into smaller groups that meet fewer times per week for the in-class activities.
-As a result, even our in-person classes will incorporate a higher proportion of digital materials this fall.
+As a result, even our in-person classes will incorporate a higher proportion of digital materials.

 Q: Why are some professors teaching remotely and others not?